jonesmttw/pi-af-element-geovisualizer/README.md

 # PI AF Element Geovisualizer

 My final project for the PI Web API course.
 Purpose is to allow users to connect to any PI Server, and then map any AF Elements that have a latitude and longitude attribute.
 In addition to mapping the elements, you can also graph the recorded values for selected AF Elements.
+I did write this in TypeScript but everything should already be compiled to JavaScript to run the app after a pull down the repository.

 To run the app (after an npm install):
 ```